TReMu: Towards Neuro-Symbolic Temporal Reasoning for LLM-Agents with Memory in Multi-Session Dialogues: Methodology

 \subsection{Preliminary: Memory-Augmented LLM-Agents}

-To address the limit of LLMs struggling in retaining information from long input text, recent studies have demonstrated that equipping LLM agents with memory can efficiently support long-turn conversations \cite{lu2023memochat,packer2023memgpt,zhong2024memorybank}.
+To address the limit of LLMs struggling in retaining information from long input text, recent studies turn to equip LLM agents with memory to support long-turn conversations \cite{lu2023memochat,packer2023memgpt,zhong2024memorybank}.
 Therefore, we base our study on memory-augmented LLM-agents.

 The general pipeline of memory-augmented LLM-agents comprises three stages: \textit{memorization}, \textit{retrieval}, and \textit{response}.
 In the \textit{memorization} stage, the model summarizes each dialogue session and stores these summaries as memory.
 During the \textit{retrieval} stage, the model retrieves the most relevant memory for the current dialogue session.
 This retrieved memory is then concatenated with the ongoing dialogue to generate the next \textit{response}.

-For temporal reasoning in multi-session dialogues, we can apply this pipeline by summarizing each dialogue session, retrieving relevant memory for each temporal question, and using this information to select the answer.
-Specifically, we build our framework based on MemoChat \cite{lu2023memochat}, which effectively realizes this three-stage process through prompting and has demonstrated effectiveness in handling long-range dialogues.
+Specifically, we build our framework based on MemoChat \cite{lu2023memochat}, which realizes this three-stage process through prompting and has demonstrated effectiveness in handling long-range dialogues.